When is the race?

 Can I get a refund or defer my entry to another year?

-The Run To Remember, like other large events and most races, has a longstanding policy that does not allow for any refunds, or deferrals.
+The Run To Remember, like other large events and most races, has a longstanding policy that does not allow for any refunds.
+For deferrals, please contact us.

 Can I switch race distances before the race?

 Yes!
-You can log into your Chronotrack account and switch from the half marathon to the 10k at no cost or from the 10k to the half marathon (you will need to pay the difference in registration fee).
+Until March 25th, you can log into your Chronotrack account and switch from the half marathon to the 10k at no cost or from the 10k to the half marathon (you will need to pay the difference in registration fee).
 You can also switch from the half marathon to the 10k by emailing us at RunToRememberLA@gmail.com.
 This switch can also be done at the race expo.
 It is important to formally switch your race distance.

 I cannot participate.
 What should I do with my entry?